 This screen displays everthing that you have entered back to you so you can check that it is correct.
 If information that you entered is correct, press the Complete Posting button and the auction lot will be posted so everyone can see it.
 If you find you have an error in the information entered, press the Edit button, and you will be passed to the Edit function where you can correct the error.
 If you have a number of auction lots to post and want to copy the information that you have just entered into the next auction lot, so you can change the appropriate information but not have to re-enter everything, press the Complete Posting and Copy button.

 If you are posting a large number of auction lots one after the other and you want to be able to activate them all at the same time and to have them closed by the system all at the same time you can.
 At the bottom of the Review Posting screen (described above), you will see a list box to select the status that you want to post the lots as.
 Using this list box select "On Hold".
 Once you have selected "On Hold" the first time the program will remember the selection for the remainder of your session.
 Once you have posted all your lots into "On Hold" status, run the "Activate On Hold" program found in the Sellers dropdown menu, which will change the Status of the lots "On Hold" to "Active" status and will update the posting and closing dates so that they will close all together.

 All you have to do to make a lot available for the Buy It Now option is to enter a Buy It Now Amount as you post the new auction lot.
-If you enter a Buy It Now Amount it must be greater than the Starting Bid Amount.
+If you enter a Buy It Now Amount it must be equal to or greater than the Starting Bid Amount.

 28. There is no limit to the number of lots that you may have active at any one time.